Worksheet: Kinetic Friction

 Calculate the magnitude of the block’s acceleration once it starts to move, assuming that the force needed to start the block moving is maintained.
 The coefficient of kinetic friction between the ice block and the frozen lake is 0.0300.

-A box of mass 12.4 kg box slides from rest downward along a 1.58-m-length ramp that is inclined at below the horizontal.
+A box of mass 12.4 kilograms slides from rest downward along a ramp of length 1.58 meters that is inclined at below the horizontal.
 The coefficient of kinetic friction between the box and ramp is 0.0346.

 What is the magnitude of the box’s acceleration?